scottstirling/btc-docker/README.md

 # Bitcoin Docker Image / Container

 ## Requirements
- * DockerDesktop 2.5.0.1 (or newer) for OS X or Windows (or docker 19.03.14 on Linux)
+ * DockerDesktop 3.3.1 (or newer) for OS X or Windows (or docker 20.10.6 on Linux)
- * Building the image from source project files requires the host running the build to have access to the Internet to pull down a base Ubuntu image and packages to install for Flash and Firefox (see the Dockerfile for details).
+ * Building the image from source project files requires the host running the build to have access to the Internet to pull down a base Ubuntu image and packages to install (see the Dockerfile for details).
  * To build and run, the docker and docker-compose command line tools (which are included with Docker Desktop) should show these minimum versions:

 ```
 $ docker -v
 Docker version 20.10.5, build 55c4c88

 $ docker-compose -v
 docker-compose version 1.29.0, build 07737305
 ```

 ## Building the image